Honda RC213V: History

 Compared to the RC212V, the most significant new design features of the RC213V were its 1000cc displacement and 90° cylinder angle.

 The widening of the angle from 75.5° to 90° made it possible to increase the displacement to 1000cc without raising the center of gravity and gave the engine better primary balance.
 Because a balance shaft was no longer necessary, weight was saved.

-Advances in electronics now made it possible to control handling without a reverse-rotating crank.
-Because the new forward-rotating crank didn't need an idle gear, even more weight was saved.
+Advances in electronics now made it possible to control handling without a reverse-rotating crank, and because the new forward-rotating crank didn't need an idle gear, more weight was saved.

 The 90° angle gave Honda more options to experiment with firing order, and in 2012 Honda wanted a firing order that would maximize horsepower.
-The RC213V's original firing order was described as “screamer mode," which it may have been, compared to its predecessors, but the actual specifications weren't revealed.
-Possibly they were the 180°-270°-180°-90° near-screamer intervals of Honda's V4, 180°-crank, VFR, or the 90°-270°-90°-270° "droner" intervals of Honda's 360°-crank superbike racers, the RC30 and RC45.
+The RC213V's original firing order was described as “screamer mode."
+Compared to the firing order of the RC213's immediate predecessors, it may have been, but the actual specifications were not revealed.
+The intervals may have been the 180°-270°-180°-90° near-screamer intervals of Honda's V4, 180°-crank, VFR, or perhaps the 90°-270°-90°-270° "droner" intervals of Honda's 360°-crank superbike racers, the RC30 and RC45.

-For the 2012 season, Honda fielded two factory RC213Vs, ridden by Repsol Honda teammates Casey Stoner and Dani Pedrosa; a third and fourth were used by Álvaro Bautista on the Gresini Racing team, and Stefan Bradl on the LCR team.
+For the 2012 season, Honda fielded two factory RC213Vs, ridden by Repsol Honda teammates Casey Stoner and Dani Pedrosa; a third and fourth were used by Álvaro Bautista on the Gresini Racing team, and Stefan Bradl on the LCR Team.
 Jonathan Rea also competed in two Grands Prix as a replacement rider for Casey Stoner, following his crash at Indianapolis.
 At the first pre-season test in late 2011, Pedrosa and Stoner were at the top of the timesheets.